eltonjfc/pbee/README.md

 ## Download & Install

-1. Clone this repository on your machine:
+1. Clone this repository on your machine: `git clone https://github.com/eltonjfc/pbee.git`
-2. Open the `setup.sh` file (via terminal or text editor) and edit the PbeePATH variable with the PBEE directory path on your machine, save and close the file;
+2. Go into the `pbee` folder and open the `setup.sh` file (via terminal or text editor) and edit the PbeePATH variable with the PBEE directory path on your machine, save and close the file;
 3. Open the terminal (ctrl + t) and execute the following command: `bash setup.sh`
 4. To install (or update) some of the necessary packages: `pip3 install -r requirements.txt`
 5. Download (or update) the ML models: `python3 update_basemodels.py`